datasnack/dh-ghana/README.md

 First we need to prepare the Docker image of the Data Hub software:

 - First clone the [Data Hub repository](https://github.com/datasnack/datahub) to your computer: `$ git clone git@github.com:datasnack/datahub.git`
-- Inside this folder build the Docker container with `$ docker build -t data-hub:latest .`
+- Inside this folder build the Docker container with `$ docker build -t datahub:latest .`

 No we can clone the Ghana Hub instance (this repository):